Whiley/RFCs/text/0000-qualified-names.md

    println("World")
 ```

-Here, `/` is used to separate module names over `.` to avoid
+**NOTES:** The separator `/` is used for module names over `.` to
-overloading this with the field access operator.
-Likewise, `::` is
+avoid overloading this with the field access operator.
+Likewise, `::`
-adopted because it is familiar to C++ and Rust programmers.
+is adopted because it is familiar to C++ and Rust programmers.
 Furthermore, it does provide a useful syntactic spacing between
 modules and names.

-One aspect of fully-qualified names is that, in fact, there are both
+One aspect of qualified naming is that, in fact, there are both
 _fully-qualified_ and _partially-qualified_ names.
 Thus, `std/io` is
 the fully qualified name of the `io` module.
-However, `io::print` is
+In contrast, `io::print`
-a partially qualified name for the 'print' method.
-Specifically, it
+is a partially qualified name for the `print` method.
+This name is
-is considered partial because it employs an unqualified module name
+considered partial because it employs an _unqualified_ module name
 (i.e. `io` rather than `std/io`).

 # Terminology